 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-However, the emotion and everything that flows from it isn’t caused by someone or something else other than us; it is entirely our own making.
+However, the emotion and everything that we do with the emotion isn’t caused by someone or something else other than us – it is entirely our own making.
 The outside world may influence the direction that our thoughts and emotions take, but it does not create them.
 WE DO IT TO OURSELVES.
 This reality can be hard to embrace!
-If you’re frustrated with this idea and you want to give up your learning, this is very understandable!
+If you’re frustrated with this idea, and you want to give up your learning, this is very understandable!
 But please don’t give up!
 You can do this!!

-I used the model to see how everything played out, and as you can see, everything I thought and felt was truly ALL ME… all my creation.
-The bus (nor the bus driver) didn’t “make me” think or feel anything.
-I did all the thinking and feeling myself.
-My thoughts and feelings got triggered so fast (and I felt things so strongly) that it might have SEEMED like the bus and bus driver “made me” feel a certain way, but in reality they didn’t invade my head, didn’t force me to think anything, and therefore didn’t make me experience any particular emotions either.
+I used the model to see how everything played out, and as you can see everything I thought and felt was truly ALL ME… all my creation.
+The bus (nor the bus driver) didn’t “make me” think or feel anything – I did all the thinking and feeling myself.
+My thoughts and feelings got triggered so fast (and I felt things so strongly) that it might have SEEMED like the bus and bus driver “made me” feel a certain way, but in reality they didn’t invade my head, didn’t force me to think anything, and therefore, didn’t make me experience any particular emotions either.

-I switched from heavily judging myself (feelings of guilt and shame) to more appropriately feeling guilt and shame on a smaller scale, because no one in fact got hurt in the situation and I did not have intention to cause any harm.
-I started thinking about the situation as an opportunity to grow, and therefore what I might do differently next time to pay closer attention.
+I switched from heavily judging myself (and experiencing massive guilt and shame) to more appropriately feeling guilt and shame on a smaller scale because no one got hurt in the situation and I did not have the intention to cause harm.
+I started thinking about the situation as an opportunity to grow, and likewise, what I might do differently next time to pay closer attention.